Skip to main content

 (March 6, 2014) — The University of Kentucky’s King Library Press is sponsoring a lecture and workshop with Kathleen Walkup, director of the nation's first master's program for book art and creative writing, focusing on the work of mid-century women printers.
 The UK Special Collections Library will host, "Because Nobody Stopped Us: Women Printers at Mid-Century," for its 2014 Spring Book Arts Weekend beginning 7 p.m.
 Friday, March 7, in the Great Hall of the Margaret I. King Building.
 The lecture is free and open to the public.

-4Walkup is a professor of
+4Walkup is a

 by Whitney Harder